 Toddlers are notorious for their temper-tantrums, picky eating habits and strong-willed personalities, but it may come as a surprise to learn that toddlers can suffer from teething pain.
-Toddlers between the ages of 12 and 19 months of age start to develop molars, according to What to Expect.
+Toddlers between the ages of 12 and 19 months of age start to develop molars, the results can be toddler teething & fever symptoms.
 Luckily, treating toddlers who are suffering from teething pain (and the often-accompanying fever) is not much different from soothing a teething baby.

 Canines and Molars